jlevy/og-equity-compensation/README.md

 - [**Restricted stock units (RSUs)**](http://www.investopedia.com/terms/r/restricted-stock-unit.asp) are a different type of compensation.
 - RSUs are an agreement by the company to issue you shares of stock according to a vesting schedule.
 Each unit represents one share of stock that you will receive when the units vest.
-- RSUs are difficult in a startup or early stage company because when the RSUs vest the value of the shares might be sigificant, and tax will be owed on the receipt of the shares.
-This is not a bad result when the company has sufficient capital to help the employee make the tax payments.
-But for cash strapped startups this is not a possbility.
-This is the reason most startups use stock options, which if granted with an exercise price equal to the fair market value of the stock are not taxed until exercise.
+- RSUs are difficult in a startup or early stage company because when the RSUs vest the value of the shares might be significant, and tax will be owed on the receipt of the shares.
+This is not a bad result when the company has sufficient capital to help the employee make the tax payments, or the company is a public company that has put in place a program for selling shares to pay the taxes.
+But for cash strapped private startups, neither of these are possibilities.
+- This is the reason most startups use stock options, not RSUs or stock bonuses or stock awards.
+- Options, if granted with an exercise price equal to the fair market value of the stock, are not taxed until exercise, an event under the control of the optionee.
+- Think of it this way: If a company awards you an RSU or restricted stock award which vests over time--you will be taxed on the vesting schedule.
+You have been put on auto-pilot with respect to the timing of the tax event.
+This can be a really bad thing if on the date of vesting the shares are worth a lot and consequently you owe a lot of tax.
 - Don’t confuse *restricted stock units* with *restricted stock*, which is an entirely different thing (described next).

 ### Other Equity Concepts